RamneekSingh24/MemeClassification/README.md

 # MemeClassification
 Classification of memes into troll, funny or none

-MemeClassficationReport.pdf for a detailed report
+Please see MemeClassficationReport.pdf for a detailed report